Root numbers and Selmer groups for the Jacobian varieties of Fermat curves: Introduction

 and there is conjecturally a non-degenerate alternating pairing on $\Sha\left({J_{r,s,t;\delta}}_{/K}\right)$, one should have

 Hence by the conjectures of Birch and Swinnerton-Dyer, we should have the parity:

 When $p=3$ and $r=s=t=1$, both $F_\delta$ and $C_{1,1,1;\delta}$ are elliptic curves.
 The parity conjecture (\ref{pc}) in this case is extensively verified by the works of Birch, Stephens, Liverance and Satg\'e \cite{BS66, Stephens68, Liver95,Satge}.
 Indeed, Birch, Stephens and Liverance \cite{BS66, Stephens68, Liver95} calculated the general formulae of the root numbers of these elliptic curves and Satg\'e \cite{Satge} calculated the Selmer groups of these elliptic curves by descent method via $3$-isogenies.
-For the cases of $\delta=1$ and regular primes $p\geq 5$ , the parity conjecture $(\ref{pc})$ is verified by the works of Gross, Rohrlich and Faddeev \cite{Gro-Roh78, Rohr92, Fad61}.
+For the cases of $\delta=1$ and regular primes $p\geq 5$ , the parity conjecture $(\ref{pc})$ is verified, at least when $r=s=1$, by the works of Gross, Rohrlich and Faddeev \cite{Gro-Roh78, Rohr92, Fad61}.
 Gross and Rohrlich \cite{Gro-Roh78, Rohr92} calculated the root numbers of the Jacobian varieties of the Fermat curves $X^p+Y^p=1$ for odd primes $p$, while Faddeev \cite{Fad61} calculated the Selmer groups of these Jacobian varieties when $p\geq 5$ is regular.
-We shall prove the following \begin{thm} Suppose $p\geq 5$ is regular, i.e. $\Cl(K)[p]=0$, and $(r,s,t)$ is a triple of integers with $r,s,t>0$ and $r+s+t=p$.
-Suppose $\delta\in \BQ^\times/\BQ^{\times p}$ is an integer such that $p\nmid \delta$ and that each rational prime factor of $\delta$ is inert in $K$.
-Then \end{thm}